Flood Advisory issued for Arroyo by NWS - NewsBreak

 weather.gov

-Wind Advisory issued for Coachella Valley, San Diego County Deserts by NWS
+High Surf Advisory issued for Los Angeles County Beaches, Malibu Coast by NWS

-Effective: 2022-09-09 06:00:00 PDT Expires: 2022-09-10 00:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
-Secure outdoor objects.
-Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
-Young children and pets should never be left unattended in vehicles under any circumstances.
-This is especially true during warm or hot weather when car interiors can reach lethal temperatures in a matter of minutes.
-Target Area: Coachella Valley; San Diego County Deserts EXCESSIVE HEAT WARNING REMAINS IN EFFECT UNTIL 8 PM PDT THIS EVENING WIND ADVISORY IN EFFECT FROM 6 AM FRIDAY TO MIDNIGHT PDT FRIDAY NIGHT * WHAT...For the Excessive Heat Warning, dangerously hot conditions with temperatures up to 103.
-For the Wind Advisory, east winds 15 to 25 mph with gusts up to 45 mph expected. * WHERE...Coachella Valley and San Diego County Deserts. * WHEN...For the Excessive Heat Warning, until 8 PM PDT this evening.
-For the Wind Advisory, from 6 AM Friday to midnight PDT Friday night. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.
-Extreme heat will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.
+Effective: 2022-09-09 05:00:00 PDT Expires: 2022-09-11 02:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Remain out of the water due to dangerous surf conditions, or stay near occupied lifeguard towers.
+Rock jetties can be deadly in such conditions, stay off the rocks.
+Target Area: Los Angeles County Beaches; Malibu Coast; Santa Barbara County Southeastern Coast; Ventura County Beaches HIGH SURF ADVISORY IN EFFECT FROM 5 AM FRIDAY TO 2 AM PDT SUNDAY * WHAT...Large breaking waves of 4 to 7 feet with dangerous rip currents. * WHERE...Santa Barbara County Southeastern Coast, Ventura County Beaches, Malibu Coast and Los Angeles County Beaches. * WHEN...From 5 AM Friday to 2 AM PDT Sunday. * IMPACTS...There is an increased risk for ocean drowning.
+Rip currents can pull swimmers and surfers out to sea.
+Large breaking waves can cause injury, wash people off beaches and rocks, and capsize small boats near shore. * ADDITIONAL DETAILS...Surf will peak Saturday.
+Minor coastal flooding is possible during high tides.

 Comments / 0